Program Review and Approval Procedures

 Faculty is required to work through their respective internal review processes consistent with their institutional policies prior to the submission of any proposal to the Board office.

-Each Program Proposal submitted to the Board office is assessed a 30-day review period, which allows their sister institutions opportunity review and compare the proposed program or changes with their existing programs.
+Each Program Proposal submitted to the Board office is assessed a 30-day review period, which allows sister institutions an opportunity toreview and compare the proposed program or changes with their existing programs.
 Consistent with Board Policy III.G, once a Program Proposal has gone through the full review process, the Board’s Chief Academic Officer determines whether CAAP recommendation is required and whether the proposal will require the Board or Executive Director approval.
 For PTE programs, the State Administrator will review to determine if CAAP recommendation is required.
 Graduate and doctorate programs, regardless of fiscal impact or source of funds, require Board approval.
-Once approval has been completed, the Board office forwards notification of approval to the Provost’s office of the respective institution
+Once approval has been granted, the Board office forwards notification of approval to the Provost’s office of the respective institution

 Please refer to Idaho State Board of Education Governing Policies and Procedures Section III.G.
 Program Approval and Discontinuance.